dhrruvtokas/contentuploaderrepo/README.md

 # Project installation

-The package works as a stand-alone application which can be executed by opening the procided index.html file in any supported web-browser (Tested on Edge, Chrome, Mozilla, and Safari).
+The package works as a stand-alone application which can be executed by opening the provided index.html file in any supported web-browser (Tested on Edge, Chrome, Mozilla, and Safari).

 # Technologies